CodePushGo/website/src/content/blog/en/introducing-end-to-end-security-to-capacitor-updater-with-code-signing.md

 next_blog: ''
 ---

-[Capacitor-updater](https://github.com/Cap-go/capacitor-updater/) now supports end-to-end code encryption.
-Code signing makes sure the updates run by end users’ devices have not been tampered with and provides an extra level of protection above Capacitor-updater’s standard web-grade security.
+[React Native-updater](https://github.com/Cap-go/capacitor-updater/) now supports end-to-end code encryption.
+Code signing makes sure the updates run by end users’ devices have not been tampered with and provides an extra level of protection above React Native-updater’s standard web-grade security.

-## The default security of Capacitor-updater
+## The default security of React Native-updater

 By default, CodePushGo’s security model is similar to that of web hosting providers.
 CodePushGo stores updates [encrypted at rest](https://cloud.google.com/docs/security/encryption/default-encryption/) and serves them over HTTPS using modern ciphers.
 Similarly, publishing an update from a developer’s computer always uses HTTPS.